hashicorp/consul-template/docs/templating-language.md

 ### `scratch.Key`

 Returns a boolean if data exists in the scratchpad at the named key.
-Even if the data at that key is "nil", this still returns true.
+Even if the data at that key is `nil`, this still returns true.

 ```golang
 {{ scratch.Key "foo" }}